studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 4. Lesions of the spinal cord and nerve tracts – paraplegia
    Transverse lesions (_transverse lesion_, _spinal cord injury_) are complete or partial damage to the spinal cord following vertebral fractures, disc herniation, tumors, and others.
    Lesions of the spinal cord above $\sf{Th}1$ lead to tetraparesis, below $\sf{Th}1$ to paraparesis, thus only the lower extremities are affected (see <<fig:vertebral-column>> and <<tab:classification-paralysis>>) [@pschyrembel:1989].
-   The typical relationships between the level of the lesion and the resulting functional consequences are shown in <<tab:effects-cross-sectional-lesions>>; after [@müller:1994].
+   The typical relationships between the level of the lesion and the resulting functional consequences are shown in <<tab:effects-spinal-cord-lesions>>; after [@müller:1994].

    Although most literature places the boundary between tetraplegia and paraplegia at $\sf{Th}1$ (thoracic vertebra $1$), according to other sources, the difference between lesions at $\sf{C}5$ and $\sf{C}6$ (cervical vertebrae $5$ and $6$) is particularly severe for the affected person.
    In a $\sf{C}5$ lesion, only minor motor possibilities in the elbow joint remain, whereas in a $\sf{C}6$ lesion, relatively good manipulation of the wheelchair is already possible thanks to much better arm motor function.